trsong/trsong.github.io/_posts/2022-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Feb 12, 2022 \[Medium\] Unit Converter
+---
+> **Question:** The United States uses the imperial system of weights and measures, which means that there are many different, seemingly arbitrary units to measure distance.
+There are 12 inches in a foot, 3 feet in a yard, 22 yards in a chain, and so on.
+>
+> Create a data structure that can efficiently convert a certain quantity of one unit to the correct amount of any other unit.
+You should also allow for additional units to be added to the system.

 ### Feb 11, 2022 \[Medium\] Swap Even and Odd Bits
 ---
 > **Question:** Given an unsigned 8-bit integer, swap its even and odd bits.
 The 1st and 2nd bit should be swapped, the 3rd and 4th bit should be swapped, and so on.